RubyLane/rl_json/README.md

 are strictly out of scope.
-However, interoperating with other systems properly in a way that conforms to the standards is a bit tricky, and requires support for encodings Tcl currently doesn't natively support, like utf-32be.
+However, interoperating with other systems properly in a way that conforms to the standards is a bit tricky, and requires support for encodings Tcl currently doesn't natively support, like utf-32be. encodings Tcl currently doesn't natively support, like utf-32be.
 To ease this burden and take care of things like replacing broken encoding sequences, the [json decode] subcommand is provided.
 Using it in an application would look something like: